 Bishop Constantine (Jesensky) was Bishop of Richmond and Great Britain from 1981 to 1986.

 Manuel Jesensky was born in St Petersburg on 17th / 30th May, 1907.
 When his father was shot by the Bolsheviks, his mother died of grief and shock.
-Manuel’s nanny took him to Riga where he completed his secondary education.
-He went on to be a pharmacist, while also learning iconography.
+Manuel’s nanny took him to Riga where he completed his secondary education, going on to be a pharmacist while also learning iconography.
 With the blessing of the future New Martyr Archbishop John (Pommers) of Riga, Manuel Jesensky entered Riga seminary, graduating in 1930.
-From there he went to the Saint Serge Orthodox Theological Institute, Paris where he graduated with a doctorate.
-In 1932, Manuel Essensky was ordained to the priesthood by Metropolitan Evlogy (Georgievsky) of Paris & Western Europe and assigned to the Church of Saint Vladimir in Berlin.
+From there he went to the Saint Serge Orthodox Theological Institute, Paris, where he graduated with a doctorate.
+In 1932, Manuel Essensky was ordained to the Holy Priesthood by Metropolitan Evlogy (Georgievsky) of Paris & Western Europe, who at that time was a hierarch of the Patriarchate of Constantinople, and assigned to the Church of Saint Vladimir in Berlin.
 Subsequently, Fr Manuel served as a priest in Leipzig.
-In 1938, along with his parishioners, Fr Manuel transferred his allegiance to the Russian Orthodox Church Outside Russia.
+In 1938, along with his parishioners, Fr Manuel departed from the schism of Evlogy and was received into the Russian Orthodox Church Outside Russia.
 He was a delegate at the 1938 Second ROCOR All-Emigration Sobor in Belgrade.